AppSecure-nrw/security-belts/purple/static-analysis-for-all-self-written-components.md

-# Static analysis for all self written components
+# Static analysis for all self-written components

 Use static code analysis tools to perform checks on all self-written components.